DuaneparkerGRC/GRC-Documentation-Toolkit/README.md

 **Production-ready starter kit to stand up a Security Governance, Risk & Compliance (GRC) program**—from policies and control catalogs to audit-ready evidence packs—tailored for **Startup**, **SME**, and **Advanced/Enterprise** teams.

-> Built by a GRC specialist to make real-world compliance *practical*: consistent folder structures, lean templates with embedded “how-to” pages, evidence indexes, and automation hooks.
+> Built by Dulara Paranawidana GRC specialist to make real-world compliance *practical*: consistent folder structures, lean templates with embedded “how-to” pages, evidence indexes, and automation hooks.

 ---